areugoh/proto/README.md

 $ git switch main && git fetch --tags

 $ make plugin # if you need to build the plugins
+$ make dep # will install all of the needed dependencies

 $ make release # will create a new release in the client repositories
 # if you want to release for a specific client you can do